Post

 sourcemap: never # In Jekyll 4.0 , SCSS source maps will generate improperly due to how Polyglot operates

-- File paths and names should be consistent.
+• File paths and names must be consistent.

-For more details, please refer to the README of the GitHub untra/polyglot repository.
+For more details, please refer to the README of the untra/polyglot repository on GitHub.

-Now, for SEO purposes, we need to insert Content-Language meta tags and hreflang alternate tags into the HTML header of each page on the blog.
+Now, for SEO purposes, we need to insert Content-Language meta tags and hreflang alternate tags into the HTML header of each page on the blog, and properly specify the canonical URL.

 HTML Header

-Therefore, I imported Chirpy theme’s head.html and directly added the following content: I referred to Polyglot’s official blog SEO Recipes page for this work, but modified it to use the page.url
+Therefore, I took Chirpy theme’s head.html and added the content myself as shown below.
+I referred to the SEO Recipes page on the official Polyglot blog, but modified it to use the page.url attribute instead of page.permalink to fit my environment and requirements.

 1